LEAD: An EEG Foundation Model for Alzheimer's Disease Detection: Datasets Preprocessing

-The PEARL-Neuro (A Polish Electroencephalography, Alzheimer’s Risk-genes, Lifestyle and Neuroimaging) dataset is a publicly available EEG dataset on the OpenNEURO website\footnote{\url{https://openneuro.org/datasets/ds004796/versions/1.0.9}}, referenced in the paper~\cite{dzianok2024pearl}.
+\paragraph{PEARL-Neuro.} The PEARL-Neuro (A Polish Electroencephalography, Alzheimer’s Risk-genes, Lifestyle and Neuroimaging) dataset is a publicly available EEG dataset on the OpenNEURO website\footnote{\url{https://openneuro.org/datasets/ds004796/versions/1.0.9}}, referenced in the paper~\cite{dzianok2024pearl}.
 The full dataset contains data from 192 self-reported healthy middle-aged (50-63) subjects, with a balanced female-to-male ratio.
 Of these, 79 subjects are publicly available, and the dataset includes two modalities: EEG and fMRI.
 Other information, such as blood tests, demographics, and other health conditions, are also provided.
 The dataset aims to identify genetic variations associated with brain anatomical and functional phenotype imaging genomics, which could be potential biomarkers for predicting the risk of developing neurological and psychiatric disorders.
 This could lead to earlier diagnoses, more targeted treatments, and improved patient outcomes.
 EEG data are recorded using Brain Products systems, including an actiCHamp amplifier and high-density actiCAP electrode caps with 128 electrodes (Brain Products GmbH, Munich, Germany).
 The FCz electrode is used as an online reference, and the sampling rate is set to 1000Hz with a low-pass filter at 280Hz.
 The dataset includes three different tasks: the Sternberg memory task (Sternberg), the Multi-source interference task (MSIT), and resting-state (rest).
-In this paper, we use only the resting-state EEG data.
 We perform secondary preprocessing to match the pipeline of our method.
+We only take the resting-state trials from each subject and apply our unified preprocessing pipeline.